Robust Equilibria in Shared Resource Allocation via Strengthening Border's Theorem: Robustness

-It would be natural to try to generalize the use of $\bar p = 1/2$ to the assymetric case.
+It would be natural to try to generalize the use of $\bar p = 1/2$ to the asymmetric case.
 However, this would be too low, and the desired interim allocation of \cref{thm:nash} may not be feasible with this restriction.
-To see why, it is useful to recall the two agent special case, when the agent with fair share $1-\alpha$ had to be allocated with probability $\alpha$, which can be more than $\bar p = 1/2$.
-We'll end up using this lemma with $\bar p = \frac{1+\alpha_i}{2}$ (always satisfying $\alpha_i \le \bar p$), which proves the robustness guarantee of \cref{thm:robustness_guarantee}.
+In fact, in \cref{sec:twoagents}, we show that if there are only $2$ agents, to induce the desired interim allocation probabilities, the unique solution is $p_1^{\{1,2\}} = \alpha_2$, which can be more than $\bar p = 1/2$.
+We end up using $\bar p = \frac{1+\alpha_i}{2}$ (satisfying $\alpha_i \le \bar p$), which proves the robustness guarantee of \cref{thm:robustness_guarantee}.
 The remaining technically challenging part of the proof is to show that there is a set of allocation probabilities $p_i^S$ satisfying these conditions.

-The outline of the rest of the section is as follows.
-To prove that the desired allocation probabilities exist, consider the network of \cref{fig:introductory_border_flow_network} used to prove Border's theorem.
-Border's theorem does not cover the upper bound constraint on $p_j^{\{i, j\}}$ of \cref{lem:bangforbuck}.
-To ensure this limit, we will change the capacity of the edges from node $u_{\{i,j\}}$ to node $v_j$ for all agents $j$ and all two-element sets $\{i,j\}$ to $\frac{1+\alpha_i}{2}$ as illustrated in \cref{fig:modifiedborderscriterionflownetwork}.

-In \cref{lem:specific_border_modification} we establish the condition for a flow of value $1-\prod_k(1-\alpha_k)$ to exist with additional capacities on the edges that have infinite capacity in the original construction.
-While the condition is more complex, its proof is analogous to the proof of Border's theorem discussed above: we need to make sure that each cut in the network has capacity high enough to support the desired flow amount.
-The most technically challenging and surprising part of our proof is establishing that the established condition actually holds in \cref{lem:key_lemma}.
-This directly implies \cref{thm:robustness_guarantee} completing the proof of the existence of allocation probabilities that simultaneously have optimal Nash equilibrium and the desired robustness.
+To prove that the desired allocation probabilities exist, we consider the network of \cref{fig:introductory_border_flow_network} used to prove Border's theorem.
+Border's theorem does not cover upper bound constraints on $p_j^{\{i, j\}}$ of \cref{lem:bangforbuck}.
+To ensure this limit, we change the capacity of the edges from node $u_{\{i,j\}}$ to node $v_j$ for all agents $j$ and all two-element sets $\{i,j\}$ to $\frac{1+\alpha_i}{2}$ as illustrated in \cref{fig:modifiedborderscriterionflownetwork}.
+In \cref{lem:specific_border_modification}, we establish conditions under which a flow of value $1 - \prod_k (1 - \alpha_k)$ exists in this modified network.
+While the condition is more complex, the proof mirrors the original Border argument: we verify that every cut has sufficient capacity to support the desired flow.
+The most technically challenging and surprising part is establishing that this condition actually holds, which we do in \cref{lem:key_lemma}, thereby completing the proof of \cref{thm:robustness_guarantee}.

 Finally, while our condition uses specific bounds $p_j^{\{i,j\}} \leq (1 + \alpha_i)/2$, we also prove a more general version allowing arbitrary upper bounds on any $p_i^S$.
 This generalization is presented in \cref{sec:border_details}.